12 New Year's Resolutions You'll Actually Complete in 2019

 - Just make sure you're signed up for our newsletter so you hear about the latest challenges as they're posted.
 Follow us on Facebook, Twitter, or LinkedIn so you can tweet, comment, message, or email your experiences.

 - We'll be tracking progress our progress internally with a dedicated Slack channel and recommend you do the same if you want to do these challenges with your coworkers.
-We'll be sharing our results publicly in follow-up blog posts at the end of each challenge and tweeting along the way.

 Why Are These Challenges More Practical Than "Typical" Resolutions?